sgjustino/Chess_Thesis/1. Split PGN to CSV Files by Years/README.md

 # Info: The first step constitutes an effort to use pgn2data library to convert the pgn dataset to game info files and moves files.
 Due to the huge dataset and memory-intensive coding, the process is done in year batches.

-# Environment: Kaggle Notebooks (7 instances of 30gb memory ram each)
+# Environment: Kaggle Notebooks (Python 3.10.13, 7 instances of 30gb memory ram each)